anonymouscodeforpaper/machine_learning/README.md

 # Machine_learning
-This is the implementation of our paper titled "Revisiting matrix factorization]{Revisiting matrix factorization: from an additive and argumentative point of view"
+This is the implementation of our paper titled "Revisiting matrix factorization: from an additive and argumentative point of view"

 ## Example of A<sup>3</sup>R